Join the SEA Lab!

 I highly recommend the professional resources of my colleague, Dr. Mitch Prinstein, as well as the incredible resources provided by the Next Gen Psych Scholars Program while preparing your application.

-Note that you do NOT have to email me in advance of submitting your application--I will review all applications holistically.
+Note that you do not HAVE to email me in advance of submitting your application--I will review all applications holistically.
 However, you are welcome to email to indicate your interest/say hello or to ask questions that you cannot find the answer to online.
 To ensure that the review process is equitable, I will not meet with prospective applicants before the application deadline.

-Undergraduate Research Assistants
+Student Research Assistants